MooersLab/org-projects/README.md

 # org-projects

-An Emacs package for managing TODO items in project-specific log files written in org-mode.
+This is an Emacs package for managing TODO items in project-specific log files written in org-mode.
-This package eliminates the need to refile TODOs from a task.org file to a TODO list in a project-specific file.
+This package eliminates the refiling of TODOs from a task.org file to a TODO list in a project-specific file.
-The second step wastes time when you already know which project to which you will assign the TODO.
+This second step of the standard TODO note capture wastes time when you know the project to which you will assign the TODO.

+Our work is project-driven and has been divided into about 1200 projects over the past three years.
+Usually, ideas for TODOs emerge for the projects that we are most actively engaged in at the moment.
+In these situations, we already have the number and name at the front of our mind.
+Before this package, when we could not remember the project name, we looked up the project name using `ls` in the terminal, in the favorites sidebar of the Mac's finder GUI, or we looked it up in a database file.
+Now, we can use this package, along with the invaluable packages `orderless` and `vertico`, to find the project name by entering `C-c o l` and searching for the project name with keywords in the minibuffer.

+If we have a TODO note for which we cannot think of a project to assign it to, we may need to start a new project, but in the meantime, we can always use a regular org-capture TODO note to save it to the standard `task.org` for later refiling.
-We are following the principle of handling a TODO item only once.
+With this package, we can follow the principle of handling a TODO item only once at least 90% of the time and have to refile the remaining TODOs from the `tasks.org` file once a week.

 This package is helpful if you manage many projects and assign each project to a four-digit index number that starts with the name of the project's folder in your home directory.
-We use this flat directory approach in our 10K project management system for academics.
-It is designed to work with the [writing log template](https://github.com/MooersLab/writingLogTemplateInOrg) written in org-mode.
+We use this flat directory approach in our 10K project management system for lifelong project management.
+The org-projects.el package is designed to work with the [writing log template](https://github.com/MooersLab/writingLogTemplateInOrg) written in org-mode.

 The TODO list is below the Daily Log entries in the middle of this template.
-This project does not use org-capture, often placing TODOs at the file's bottom.
+This project does not use org-capture, which often places TODOs at the file's bottom.
+The file's bottom can be thousands of lines away can the project matures.

 ## Overview